Community Outreach Center

 Building Community

-APOYO is building a community outreach center!
-We are in the early stages of the project: fundraising, building design, and infrastructure installation in partnership with the Independent Order of Odd Fellows, Ellensburg Lodge 20.
+APOYO is building a Community Outreach Center as a safe space for our community to work together to meet material and cultural needs and to learn, celebrate, and thrive!
+We are in the initial stages of the project: fundraising, building design, and infrastructure installation in partnership with the Independent Order of Odd Fellows, Ellensburg Lodge 20.

 Working Partnerships